 Virginia Woolf in The Hours

-The actress disappeared into her role as the troubled author of Mrs. Dalloway, famously donning a prosthetic nose to look more like her.
+The actor disappeared into her role as the troubled author of Mrs. Dalloway, famously donning a prosthetic nose to look more like her.

 Charlize Theron as…

 The year after Kidman took home her Academy Award, Charlize Theron won for starring in a biopic of an infamous serial killer.

 It wasn't just the physical transformation (which include a significant amount of makeup and prosthetic teeth) that wowed critics.
 Theron's turn as Aileen Wuornos remains one of the most acclaimed film performances ever.